SkyeHoefling/ahoefling.github.io/_posts/2018-04-30-DNN-MVC-Routing.md

 `Url.Action` is using the `DnnUrlHelper` to generate the DNN appropriate URL to pass into the `Redirect` method

 ## Controller Routing ##
 Now that we understand a simple routing scenario let's expand our problem to solve a more complex scenario.
 Building on our original problem of a simple form that helps us collect user data.
-Suppose the form is collecting public data that anyone can view and after the user submits their form they can view a list of submissions by other users..
+Suppose the form is collecting public data that anyone can view and after the user submits their form they can view a list of submissions by other users.

 We are now describing a much more complicated module let's describe each page in a little more detail